lezneklihp/dsend_project_1/README.md

 To run this .ipynb file, I used Jupyter Notebook.

 ## Motivation:<a name="Motivation"></a>
-In Germany, Munich is well known for its high cost of living & for the Oktoberfest.
-I was curious whether this is reflected in the prices at Airbnb as well.
-My questions thus addressed pricing, timing, location, & availability of listings on Airbnb.
+Munich is well known for its high cost of living in Germany & for the Oktoberfest internationally.
+It is an attractive destination for tourists from all around the world.
+In other words, the increased price level & the amount of visitors should be taken into consideration when you plan a trip to go there.
+I was curious whether this is actually reflected in the prices at Airbnb.
+My questions thus addressed pricing, timing, location, & availability of listings on Airbnb in Munich.

 ## Summary of results:<a name="Summary_of_results"></a>
-For the context of my results, please refer to this blog post:
+For the context of my results, please refer to this blog post: https://medium.com/@lezneklihp/airbnb-take-me-to-munich-97915e40f579

-My findings on Airbnb data for Munich (2019) in brief are:
+**When was the most expensive time to book an Airbnb listing in Munich in 2019?**
-- Prices for listings were the highest during Oktoberfest.
+Prices for listings were the highest during Oktoberfest.
+**Where were the most expensive listings located?**
-- Central areas were the most expensive.
+Central areas were the most expensive.
+**When were the most listings available?**
-- The number of available listings was the highest in the first quarter of the year.
+The number of available listings was the highest in the first quarter of the year.
+**Are there any aspects of a listing which allow to conclude whether a listing is available?**
-- Conclusions on the availability of a listing based on certain aspects of a listing are random.
+Conclusions on the availability of a listing based on certain aspects of a listing are random.

 ## Acknowledgements & licensing:<a name="Acknowledgements"></a>
 - Thanks to Airbnb & OpenStreetMap for publishing data.